divy-a/simple-search/README.md

 # simple-search

-A simple search algorithm that searches a `query` from given list of `data` and returns indexes of best matches.
+A simple search algorithm that searches a `query` from given list of `data` and returns indexes of the best matches.

 ## Usage